-The Awards ceremony will be held in November 2019 and we are grateful to our host, TU Dublin, who is generously hosting the event and exhibition at their campus in Grangegorman.
+We are grateful to our host, TU Dublin, who is generously hosting the exhibition at their campus in Grangegorman.

 Entry to the awards is open to all IDI Student Members who are graduating in 2019; you must be either an Undergraduate IDI Member or Graduate IDI Member currently in full-time college in 2019.